lnp2pBot/bot/docs/INSTALL.md

 ## Purpose.

 Allow people to trade using the _Lightning_ network with other people on Telegram.
-The _p2plnbot_ bot is developed in nodejs and connects to a LND (Lightning Network Daemon) node is a full i mplementation of a Lightning Network node.
+The _p2plnbot_ bot is developed in nodejs and connects to a LND (Lightning Network Daemon) node is a full implementation of a Lightning Network node.

 ## Target.